BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 Each such structure was taught with examples and commonly used words.
 I think there was even a list at the end of each chapter, of the words introduced in that chapter.
 In that way, building a practical lexicon was as a matter of course, happening in context and by example.
 All good didactic strategies.

 Quite an illustrious group of authors, too: all three are university professors.
 Abhi Subedi is also a renowned literary figure.
 He's a poet, playwright, and novelist.
-He's authored dozens of books.
+He's written dozens of books.

 I studied abroad in Nepal in the spring of 2010.
 Mostly lived in the Kathmandu Valley, with some time spent in the Terai, and in the Annapurna region.